(Redirected from Lineup)

 - The seventh place batter is normally a spot for a batter who lacks the skills that would put him higher in the order.

-- The ninth spot is reserved for the pitcher in non-DH leagues.
+- The ninth spot is traditionally reserved for the pitcher in non-DH leagues.
 In DH leagues, it is often seen as a second leadoff spot, so teams will pick a batter with leadoff-type skills.
+However, certain managers prefer to bat their pitcher eighth, in order to have a "second lead-off hitter" batting 9th, who will be on base more often when the line-up turns around.

 Some other general rules of thumb include: